 For those of you on a tight budget who don’t need top tier durability and plan on using their multi-tool sparingly on jobs that aren’t extremely brutal, the Wave + is a perfect multi-tool with very little complaints from me.

 Bottom line: As far as performance and capabilities, this USA-built multi-tool is nearly impossible to beat.
 To me, this is easily one of the best multi-tools under $100.
+I cannot recommend this multi-tool enough.
 Its compact size makes it very EDC friendly and the aftermarket Leatherman pocket clip gives you more carry options.
 It has 18 useful tools, along with lockable blades that are large, sharp, lockable, and easy to access in the closed position.

 2. Gerber MP600 (Military Issue)

-My Review: I am massively biased on this particular multi-tool as it’s been my trusty sidekick countless times.
+My Review: Before I jump into the review on this multi-tool I want to point out that the opening mechanism is very unique and people seem to either love it or hate it.
+If you’re buying your first multi-tool and want something more traditional then there are better options on this list.
+I personally am massively biased on this particular multi-tool as it’s been my trusty sidekick countless times.
 If you’re on a budget and you need a do-it-all device, this is one of my top recommendations as it truly gets the job done with little fuss and complaints.

 It’s extremely common in the military, and while I wasn’t issued one in the Marines, I was surprised when a friend of mine told me the MP600 was a required item on the US Army Ranger Course’s packing list.

 I guess I shouldn’t have been surprised.
-The MP600 is a US-built multi-tool constructed of high-quality stainless steel, feels lightweight for its size, and utilizesmechanism that allows for quick one-handed access to the pliers.
+The MP600 is a US-built multi-tool constructed of high-quality stainless steel, feels lightweight for its size, and utilizes a SAF.T.
+Plus slide locking mechanism that allows for quick one-handed access to the pliers.

 This is one of the most reliable multi-tools out there and operates flawlessly even when filled with dirt and sand.